wdwind/accurate_weibo_crawler/README.md

 `python crawler.py`

 ## Disclaimer
-Since Weibo's (public or private) APIs are extremely unstable, there is no guarantee that the program will give the right output.
+Since Weibo's (public or private) APIs are extremely unstable, there is no guarantee that the output of the program is correct.
 Use it at your own risk.